 It must be used as a tool to help work on yourself, to re-discover the purpose of your life, to help open doors and to let you live your life as you desire.

 Ways to use SADHANA IN YOUR DAILY LIFE :-

 Many times we see a 30 day or 21 Day challenge.
 This is a great way to challenge our body and mind.
 Everything we do can be sadhana.
-For example, We can practice our selves eating into consecration.
-I enjoy beginning my Sadhana practices at the beginning of the month, and I especially love to choose a specific practice for the Solstice times of year.
+For example, We can practice to eat atleast 2 fruits a day for next 21 days.
+I make sure to start my Sadhana practices at the beginning of the month, and I especially love to choose a specific practice for the solstice times of year.
 Winter Solstice is in December, so I choose a practice and perform it December 1-21.
-Summer Solstice is in June and I practice my sadhana June 1-21.
+Summer Solstice is in May and I practice my sadhana May 1-21.

 Here are some ideas to use as a 21 day practice which you can commit to –